Pabloooo6/Breakout/README.md

 # Breakout ![status](https://img.shields.io/badge/Status-Finished-red.svg)

-Is a little example of the famous game "Breakout"
+Is a little example of the famous game "Breakout".

-## How to run it
+## How to try it

-1. Download the entire project
+1. Download or clone the project.

-2. Execute the file `index.html`
+2. Execute the file `index.html`.